 - Sauté the Mushrooms: To enhance the flavour and texture of the mushrooms, sauté them in plenty of vegan butter or oil.
 This step helps to bring out their natural umami taste and creates a rich, savoury base for your stroganoff.

-- Don’t Overcook the Vegan Cream: When adding the vegan cream or cream substitute to your stroganoff, be careful not to overcook it.
+- Don’t Overcook the Vegan Cream: When adding the vegan cream to your stroganoff, be careful not to overcook it.
 Overcooking can cause some cream to separate or become grainy, affecting the overall texture of the dish.
 Add the cream toward the end of the cooking process and heat it gently just until warmed through.

 - Adjust the Consistency: Depending on your preference, you can adjust the consistency of your stroganoff sauce.
 If you prefer a thicker sauce, let it simmer for a bit longer to allow it to reduce.
 Conversely, if you like a thinner sauce, you can add a small amount of vegetable stock or non-dairy milk to achieve the desired consistency.